Skip to main content

 • NOTE: We care less about the selection of song and more about your voice.
 Choose something you LOVE to sing!

-• Advanced Dance Call: Thursday (3/28) from 5:00-6:00pm.
-If you choose to audition as a dancer, you may be asked to sing a 16 bar cut of a song, so please prepare a song of your choice.
-If you are called back on March 29, you will have to sing sides from the show.
+• Advanced Dance Call: If you choose to audition as a dancer, you may be asked to sing a 16 bar cut of a song, so please prepare a song of your choice.
+If you are called back, you will have to sing sides from the show.

 • Instrumentalist Details: